leorge/qmisort/README.md

 qmisort
 =======

-An algorithm that makes quicksort faster
+An algorithm that makes quicksort faster.
+Open wiki.